hiroyuki-kasai/SGDLibrary/README.md

 Release Notes
 --------------

+* Version 1.0.6 (Mar.
+13, 2017)
+    - Add some functions and modify items.
+Sum quadratic problem is added.
 * Version 1.0.5 (Jan.
 12, 2017)
     - Add some functions and modify items.
 * Version 1.0.4 (Nov.
 04, 2016)